Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Conclusions

 \section{Conclusions}

-In this work, we have explored the prospects for detecting a light Higgs-like scalar with a mass of 95\,GeV at the CEPC, focusing on the $\tau\tau$ and $b b$ decay modes.
-Event-level and particle-level observables, together with their correlations, are used as inputs to train deep neural networks based on the ParT and its more-interactive variant.
-Compared with a conventional cut-based analysis, the machine-learning approach when applied to the same MC samples improves the expected measurement precision by a factor of 2.4 in the $\tau\tau$ channel and 1.4 in the $b b$ channel.
+In this work, we have explored the prospects for detecting a light Higgs with a mass of 95\,GeV at future $e^+e^-$ Higgs factories.
+We take the CEPC as a benchmark, with a center-of-mass energy of $\sqrt{s}=240$ GeV and an integrated luminosity of $L=20~\mathrm{ab}^{-1}$.
+The analysis leverages the ParT architecture and its more-interactive variant, MIParT, which are specifically designed to process particle-level observables and extract their complex correlations.
+This advanced capability translates directly into superior measurement precision: on the same MC samples, our ML-based analysis outperforms the cut-based analysis, improving the expected statistical precision by factors of 2.3 and 1.4 in the $\tau^+\tau^-$ and $b\bar{b}$ channels, respectively.
+A shift from statistical to systematic uncertainty dominance is expected to occur with our ML method, especially in the $\tau^+ \tau^-$ channel.
+Consequently, the region of the N2HDM-F parameter space accessible to high-precision measurement (1\%) at the CEPC is significantly expanded.
 This improvement originates from the efficient exploitation of final-state particle information and the superior capability of transformer architectures to capture global event features and inter-particle dependencies.

-Most of the parameter space in the N2HDM-F can be probed at the $5\sigma$ significance level when the $\tau\tau$ and $bb$ channels are combined, except in regions near $\cos(\beta - \alpha_1)\!\approx\!0$, where the coupling of the 95\,GeV scalar $S$ to the $Z$ boson is highly suppressed, leading to very small production rates.
-For the benchmark points with the largest cross sections, a measurement precision of 2.2\% (0.86\%) can be achieved in the $\tau\tau$ ($b b$) channel using a cut-based analysis, which improves to 1.0\% (0.63\%) when the MIParT architecture is employed.
+Most of the parameter space in the N2HDM-F can be probed at the $5\sigma$ significance level when the $\tau^+\tau^-$ and $b\bar{b}$ channels are combined, except in regions near $\cos(\beta - \alpha_1)\!\approx\!0$, where the coupling of the 95\,GeV scalar $S$ to the $Z$ boson is highly suppressed, leading to small production rates.
+For the surviving points with the largest signal strength, a measurement precision of 2.2\% (0.93\%) can be achieved in the $\tau^+\tau^-$ ($b b$) channel using a cut-based analysis, which improves to 1.0\% (0.69\%) when the MIParT architecture is employed.